- Our Work

 - WORK WITH US

-The President’s Malaria Initiative (PMI) was launched in June 2005 as a five-year, $1.2 billion initiative to rapidly scale-up malaria prevention and treatment interventions and reduce malaria-related mortality by 50 percent in 15 high-burden countries in sub-Saharan Africa.
-In 2007, Ethiopia became one of the PMI focus countries.
+The President’s Malaria Initiative (PMI) was launched in June 2005 as a five-year, $1.2 billion initiative to rapidly expand malaria prevention and treatment interventions and reduces malaria-related mortality by 70 percent in 15 high-burden countries in sub-Saharan Africa.
+In 2007, Ethiopia became a PMI focus country.

 PMI contributes to the improvement of malaria diagnostics and quality assurance in Ethiopia.
-In addition, PMI collaborates with PEPFAR’s support to the Government of Ethiopia’s pharmaceutical and logistics management—enabling the tracking of anti-malaria drugs within the existing commodity supply chain system and quality control of anti-malaria drugs.
+In addition, PMI collaborates with PEPFAR’s support to the Government of Ethiopia’s pharmaceutical and logistics management—enabling and tracking of anti-malaria drugs within the existing commodity supply chain system quality control.

-Indoor Residual Spraying for Malaria Control: Implement ‘best practice’, environmentally-compliant IRS operations to reduce malaria transmission in selected malaria zones and districts of Oromia.
-Conduct comprehensive entomological surveillance to monitor the biological and physiological impact of IRS on malaria vectors.
+Indoor Residual Spraying for Malaria Control: Implement best practice, environmentally-compliant indoor residual spraying operations to reduce malaria transmission in selected malaria zones and districts of Oromia.
+Conduct comprehensive entomological surveillance to monitor the biological and physiological impact of indoor residual spraying on mosquitoes, monitor the status of mosquitoes susceptibility to the insecticides used for malaria control to inform decision making.

-Sustaining Malaria Reduction Interventions in Oromia Region of Ethiopia: Procure and distribute LLINS, ACTs and other anti-malarial drugs, as well as RDTs to health facilities and households in Oromia.
+Sustaining Malaria Reduction Interventions in Ethiopia: Procure and distribute insecticide nets, anti-malarial drugs, and rapid diagnostic tests to health facilities and households nationally.

-Integrated Family Health Program: Provide support in case management supervision and epidemic surveillance.
+Integrated Family Health Program: Provide support in case management supervision and epidemic surveillance at the community level.

-Malaria Laboratory Diagnosis and Monitoring (MLDM): Strengthen malaria laboratory diagnosis.
+Malaria Laboratory Diagnosis and Monitoring: Strengthen malaria laboratory diagnosis.
 Implement operational research to assess the therapeutic efficacy of and adherence to anti-malarial drugs.

-Malaria Rapid Diagnostic Tests and Laboratory Equipment: Increase Oromia Region’s capacity to implement quality malaria laboratory services by provision of malaria RDTs, laboratory equipment and reagents.
+Malaria Rapid Diagnostic Tests and Laboratory Equipment: Increase capacity to implement quality malaria laboratory services by provision of malaria rapid diagnostic tests, laboratory equipment and reagents.

-Systems for Improved Access to Pharmaceuticals and Services: Provide technical, strategic, managerial and operational support to implement and strengthen anti-malarial drug management activities in Oromia.
+Systems for Improved Access to Pharmaceuticals and Services: Provide technical, strategic, managerial and operational support to implement and strengthen anti-malarial drug management activities in Oromia Region.

 MONITORING AND EVALUATION

-- Monitoring and Evaluation Activities for Malaria Prevention and Control in Ethiopia: Ensure coordination of monitoring and evaluation (M&E) and malaria surveillance activities.
-Developed National Malaria M&E strategy.
+- Monitoring and Evaluation Activities for Malaria Prevention and Control in Ethiopia: Ensure coordination of monitoring and evaluation and malaria surveillance activities.
+Provide technical assistance in revising national malaria strategy.

 Malaria Operational Research: Undertake operational research studies to support PMI program activities in Ethiopia.